 Teams of 4 (or 3 + 1 celebrity) – £495.00

 Contact Kim to book your place or team

 Creative Youth is seeking an experienced part-time Finance Manager to oversee the management, operations and day to day bookkeeping of Creative Youth/The International Youth Art Festival‘s finances along with financial reporting to the Chief Executive and Trustees as required.

 This is a flexible role based in the charity’s office in Kingston town centre and will need a minimum of 35 hours per month with more hours required during the July Festival period.
 Salary £35K per annum pro rata.

 Take part in Creative Youth’s Gala Dinner Auction and raise money to support young people in the arts

 For over a decade, Creative Youth and the International Youth Arts Festival have been inspiring, supporting and fostering young talent.
 We are immensely proud that over that time thousands of young people have been given a platform and a playground, and have been inspired, encouraged and given a helping hand in their chosen path.
 These achievements are impressive, but none of them would have been possible without your support and continued involvement.

-How it works The auction will be online until 4pm on Wednesday 27th November and is available to anyone who may be interested, so please do bid and share far and wide with your networks.
+The auction will be online until 4pm on Wednesday 27th November and is available to anyone who may be interested, so please do bid and share far and wide with your networks.